Lasting legacy: Earnhardt’s death saved lives, forced change | WTOP

 “Everything that you did was always compared to everything that Dale did,” Harvick said.
 “I became defensive.
 I didn’t want to do anything that was the same way (as Earnhardt) just because I got tired of hearing it.”

-Harvick eventually found his own identity, and thanks to his own sponsors and own crew, was able to distance himself from Earnhardt.
-He won the 2007 Daytona 500 driving for Childress and eventually left RCR to join Stewart-Haas Racing before the 2014 season.
-Harvick was rewarded for the bold move with his only Cup championship.
+Harvick eventually found his own path.
+He won the 2007 Daytona 500 driving for Richard Childress Racing and moved to Stewart-Haas Racing before the 2014 season.
+Harvick was rewarded for the bold jump with his only Cup championship and has been a perennial contender since.

-The perennial title contender has scored 35 of his 58 career victories with SHR.
-Changing teams, Harvick said, helped validate his career.

-“We’re 20 years later and it’s forever going to be compared,” Harvick said.

 RICHARD CHILDRESS RACING

-Childress, now 75, often wonders what NASCAR would look like had Earnhardt survived.
-Childress was far more than Earnhardt’s car owner.
-The two were hunting and fishing buddies, business associates and close friends.
+Childress, now 75, was far more than Earnhardt’s car owner.
+They were hunting and fishing buddies, business associates and close friends.

-“I think a lot of them haven’t gotten over it yet.
-And I haven’t gotten over the loss.
-I think about it.
-There aren’t many days that go by when I don’t remember something about Dale.”

 Earnhardt was the lynchpin of RCR, the team he joined in 1984 and where he won six of his record-tying seven Cup titles.
-He won the 1998 Daytona 500 and singlehandedly shaped RCR into one of NASCAR’s elite teams.
+After his death, RCR began to fade.
+Recent success has been limited to Childress’ grandson, Austin Dillion, who has three one-win seasons in four years.

 RYAN NEWMAN

-Newman, who once drove for RCR, is the ultimate testament to NASCAR’s changes.
-He missed just three events following his accident (partly because of the pandemic hiatus) and is back for his 20th full season.
+Newman is the ultimate testament to NASCAR’s safety modifications.
+He missed limited time following the crash and is back for his 20th full season.

 He realizes Earnhardt’s death saved his life.
-But he prefers to remember his childhood idol by what he accomplished in life.
+But he prefers to remember his childhood idol by what he accomplished before that 2001 season opener.

-“I knew him as the guy that drove the black 3 car, and if he didn’t win it outright, he’d knock somebody out of the way to get it done and stood in victory lane and smiled about it,” Newman said.
-“Unfortunately, because of the way the book ended for him, there’s a different version of that legacy.

-“I feel fortunate that my book, or at least that chapter, didn’t end that way for me,” he said.
-“And we did learn a lot from what happened to him.
-We collectively have kept so many drivers alive since then because of the adjustments that have been made in the safety of our sport.”
+“I feel fortunate that my book, or at least that chapter, didn’t end that way for me,” Newman said.

 Copyright © 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.